Native American Facts For Kids was written for young people learning about the Menominee tribe for school or home-schooling reports. We encourage

 How do you pronounce the word "Menominee"?
 What does it mean?
 How is it spelled?

-It's pronounced "Me-NOH-muh-nee."
-It means "wild rice people" in Ojibwe.
+Menominee is pronounced "Me-NOH-muh-nee."
+It means "wild rice people" in

 The Ojibwe gave the Menominees this name because wild rice was their major food crop.